 You can also see keyword variations, questions based on the keyword and related keywords and this may give you an alternative keyword to rank for.

-Now let's see if SEMrush's Keyword Magic Tool can help us a bit more.
+Now let's see if Semrush's Keyword Magic Tool can help us a bit more, with its keyword suggestions.

 If you are interested in search engines like Bing, Yandex, and others, you should probably look elsewhere, but this is heavily region-dependent.